Thinking of outsourcing your social media?

 However, there are ways to maximize your exposure.

 Your social media team should be working on constantly re-posting your best content, especially those you use to promote your blog posts, services, ebooks and other assets.
 They may even choose to use automation tools like Buffer or Hootsuite for this.

 For example, one piece of content could be reposted several times throughout the month.
 This way, you double, triple, quadruple the chances of your content being seen.

 This needs to be done in a way that the exact same post doesn’t get posted again and again (so as to not annoy your followers).
 However, done well, it’s a highly effective way of getting a higher ROI from your social media management.

 At MixBloom, your social media manager will write unique posts for you every week.
 When we recommend a blog post of yours to your audience, it will always be with new words.
 Our aim is to make sure every post is given the best chance of reaching your potential customers, without annoying your audience!

 Key takeaway – what you can do today

 We hope this post has convinced you that you need to outsource your social media, and given you the insider knowledge to make sure your social media team are smashing it.

-If you’re looking at outsourcing your social media management, why not give MixBloom’s 7-day free trial a go?
+If you’re looking at outsourcing your social media management, why not start with MixBloom’s 14-day trial (100% no-risk guarantee)?